frederic-perez/AmE-dictionary/data/idioms.md

 __be on vacation__ _During January and February the trolleys are on vacation._
 __be onto (something)__
 __be out for/after (one’s) scalp__
-__be partial to (someone or something)__ :two: To be particularly fond of someone or something; to have someone or something as one’s favorite or preference.
+__be partial to (someone or something)__ :three: To be particularly fond of someone or something; to have someone or something as one’s favorite or preference. _I’ve always been partial to the good news._
 __be put behind bars__ To be arrested and held in prison; to be sentenced to serve time in prison. _Sir, I’m afraid your son has been put behind bars on a charge of drunk driving._
 __be put in (one’s) place__ To be humbled or have one’s dignity lowered (by someone); to be made aware that one is not as important, respected, influential, etc., as one thinks. _John was really put in his place by the teacher, who scolded him so harshly that he burst into tears._
 __be put out of business__ To be caused or forced to cease carrying on commercial trading or transactions. _Our bookstore has been a part of the neighborhood for nearly 50 years, but we’re being put out of business by these new electronic books that you can download._